ctrlo-cc/GADS/docs/kb/040-permissions.md

 # Permissions and access control in Linkspace

 Linkspace enables very fine control over exactly what data users can add, delete, view and update.
-You control what users are able to do and see on the Linkspace system in two ways:
+You control what users can do and see in Linkspace &nbsp;in two ways:

 ## 1. Field permissions - access controls and approval controls

 You control what fields users can view, edit and approve changes on via their membership of user groups.
 You can create as many user groups as you like, and users can belong to multiple groups.
 You add and remove users from groups in their user records.

-See: Working with groups and Set the permissions for a field
+See: [Assign users to groups](../050-users/030-assign-users.md) and Set the permissions for a field

 ## 2. System permissions